jensbambauer/seriale/site/content/post/take-off.md

   Event
 date: 2020-06-02T12:22:00.000Z
 description: >-
-  The beginning of the 6th edition of “die Seriale – DigitalSeriesFestival Giessen” is just around the corner and while the countdown is on we are in the middle of the last preparations.
+  The beginning of the 6th edition of *die Seriale – DigitalSeriesFestival Giessen* is just around the corner and while the countdown is on we are in the middle of the last preparations.
 image: /img/neutitelbild-graphics_lichtacker_mediendesign.jpg
 ---
-The beginning of the 6th edition of “die Seriale – DigitalSeriesFestival Giessen” is just around the corner and while the countdown is on we are in the middle of the last preparations.
-As we have adjusted our festival to match the current circumstances, this time we are leaving the physical cinema behind to skyrocket into the endless space of the WorldWideWeb as a “Digital Live Event”.
+The beginning of the 6th edition of *die Seriale – DigitalSeriesFestival Giessen* is just around the corner and while the countdown is on we are in the middle of the last preparations.
+As we have adjusted our festival to match the current circumstances, this time we are leaving the physical cinema behind to skyrocket into the endless space of the WorldWideWeb as a *Digital Live Event*.
 So take your protein pills and put your helmet on since from up there we are starting a transmission that has got it all – and more!

 The details?
-Just after we initiate “die Seriale” on our website with a live opening ceremony on Wednesday the 3rd  (at 4 pm) you can start streaming this year's excellent choice of digital series on the Videmic App until the end of the festival at 8th of June.
+Just after we initiate *die Seriale* on our website with a live opening ceremony on Wednesday the 3rd  (at 4 pm) you can start streaming this year's excellent choice of digital series on the Videmic App until the end of the festival at 8th of June.
 The Official Selection includes well-renowned shows as well as absolute world premieres and secret gems to discover: Overall there are 62 series and 9 pilots we received from all over the world, covering the whole cinematic spectrum from drama to comedy, documentation to animation, horror, sci-fi, mystery… you name it!

 ![](/img/dieseriale-cinema-screening.jpg)